-Having had enough of corrupt politicians putting the interests of mining companies over all else, people from all walks of life stood together to protect farms, forest, community, culture and the climate.
+We’ve had enough of corrupt politicians putting the interests of mining companies over all else.
+People from all walks of life stand together to protect farms, forest, community, culture and the climate.